cloudflare/cloudflare-docs-engine/src/content/learning/debugging.md

 ### Setup a logging service

 A Worker can make HTTP requests to any HTTP service on the public internet.
 You can use a service like [Sentry](https://sentry.io/) to collect error logs from your Worker, by making an HTTP request to the service to report the error.
-Refer to your service's API documentation for details on what kind of request to make.
+Refer to your service’s API documentation for details on what kind of request to make.

 When logging using this strategy, remember that outstanding asynchronous tasks are canceled as soon as a Worker finishes sending its main response body to the client.
 To ensure that a logging subrequest completes, you can pass the request promise to [`event.waitUntil()`](https://developer.mozilla.org/en-US/docs/Web/API/ExtendableEvent/waitUntil).
 For example: